phelipetls/seriesbr/docs/source/demos/IBGE.rst

 You could, of course, also filter by a specific date.
-For example, it would be interested to know the inflation by product soon after the Truck Drivers' strike in 2018.
+For example, it may be be interesting to know the inflation by product soon after the Truck Drivers' strike in 2018.

 .. ipython:: python